 What food are you not delivering?

-What jail are you not visiting?
+What clothing are you not giving away?

 What hopeless person are you not providing hope?